 A portion of the tuition may be claimed as a child care expense.
 Portions of the day where your child is under supervised care – such as lunch hour – can be called “childcare.”
 You will have to calculate what percentage of the student’s day is apportioned to “childcare” and not academic instruction and claim that percentage of your private school’s tuition.
 If your child is in boarding school, a far greater portion of your tuition can be used for this purpose.

 Private schools have been known to get creative with their tuition fees.
 It has happened that the school bills for abnormally low tuition amounts and then requests a “voluntary donation” to the school.
-Numerous audits from CRA have resulted from this practise as parents try to claim the “voluntary donation” on their taxes.
+Numerous audits from CRA have resulted from this practice as parents try to claim the “voluntary donation” on their taxes.

 Tuition fees may be eligible for the medical expense tax credit.
 To qualify, a medical practitioner must certify that the equipment, facilities or personnel provided by the school are required because of the student’s mental or physical needs.

 Some parents report that their child receives more services in regards to Special Education Technology (SET BC) and the Provincial Outreach Program for Autism and Related Disorders (POPARD).
 On the other hand, services such as Occupational Therapists, Physiotherapists or Speech Therapists are generally not available.

 Aides in the private system are generally not unionized, so parents may have more say in the selection of the child’s aide.

 Firstly, if finances are a primary concern then the public system is the only choice.